shibumi/shibumi.dev/content/posts/introduction-to-in-toto.md

     }
 ```

-Each step has a name, a threshold (an integer stating how many links of
+Each step has a name and a threshold.
+The threshold is an integer stating how
-metadata must be provided to verify this step), expected materials and expected
+many links of metadata must be provided to verify this step.
+This means, that
+the threshold specifies how many different keys/functionaries are required to
+sign off a step.
+The number of link metadata stays in direct relationship to
+the number of different keys/functionaries.
+A step also consists of expected
+materials and expected products (like input and output files), a list of
-products, a list of pubkeys and an expected command.
-The expected materials and
+pubkeys and an expected command.
+The expected materials and expected products
-expected products are needed for ensuring that a supply chain step has no
+are needed for ensuring that a supply chain step has no missing or additional
-missing or additional content.
-The expected command declares the command that
+content.
+The expected command declares the command that has been invoked in
-has been invoked in this step. `artifact rules` are more complicated, these are
+this step. `artifact rules` are more complicated, these are rules, that can be
-rules, that can be used for connecting steps and authorizing certain operations
+used for connecting steps and authorizing certain operations on an artifact
-on an artifact (for example the README can only be created in the
+(for example the README can only be created in the create-documentation step).
-create-documentation step).

 This is how an inspection looks like: